dcooney/react-npm-starter/README.md

 ### Reset GIT History

-After cloning the project, you'll want to clear the GIT history.
+After cloning, you'll want to clear the GIT history otherwise your project will contain the history from this repo.

 ```bash
 rm -rf .git